mosesvk/_myBlog/content/about.md

 #intro
 intro:
-  title: "This is the Blog for you.
-Check it out"
+  title: "Do You

+  "
   description: "From topics of Family, Coding, Anime, Movies & Shows, This is my personal blog of my favorite things in life.

   From Articles to Reviews, I hope you enjoy going through all of the content."